-The way the Third Crusade has been regarded in the West highlights its mixed outcome.
+The Third Crusade’s legacy in the West mostly has to do with its main personalities.
 Richard lagged behind only Godfrey of Bouillon, the first Crusader ruler of Jerusalem, and maybe (Saint) Louis IX of France in terms of Crusading fame in medieval Europe.
 Nowadays, thanks partly to Robin Hood, he’s easily surpassed both.
-On the other side, Saladin is easily the most famous Muslim Crusader figure to Western audiences, and maybe the most famous Muslim historical figure overall.
+On the other side, Saladin is easily the most famous Muslim Crusades figure to Western audiences, and maybe the most famous Muslim historical figure overall.
+Their rivalry has spawned numerous works of fiction over the centuries.
 Yet despite how bound together their legacies are, the two men never actually met one another in person.

-Richard’s first order of business was to secure the city of Acre, which the Crusaders were already besieging when he arrived in early June 1191.
+Richard’s first order of business was to secure the city of Acre, which the Crusaders were already besieging when he got to the Holy Land in early June 1191.
 Saladin had led a relief army to Acre and was by that point besieging the besiegers.
 The arrival of Richard’s English army and Philip II’s French army turned the tide and the city fell in mid-July.
-Richard then attempted to negotiate a ransom out of Saladin for the Muslim soldiers the Crusaders had captured in taking the city.
+Richard then attempted to negotiate a ransom out of Saladin for the Muslim soldiers the Crusaders had captured.
 When Saladin missed his first payment, Richard ordered the very public execution of some 2700 of those prisoners in what’s known as the Massacre at Ayyadieh.
-Part of Saladin’s army attacked the Crusaders, was defeated, and Saladin had to withdraw.
+Part of Saladin’s army then attacked the Crusaders and was defeated, and so Saladin had to withdraw.

 It’s around this time that Philip—who was sick, tired of being overshadowed by Richard, and realized that with Richard gone he could feast upon English-controlled territories in France—took most of his army and went home.
 Richard marched his remaining forces south, still intending at this point to attack Jerusalem.
 Because he was a competent leader, Richard did not do what his vassal, Guy of Lusignon, had done prior to the disastrous Battle of Hattin in 1187—he moved methodically, always stayed close to fresh water sources, and kept part of his army ready to fight at any time in case they were ambushed.
 He also kept his army to the coast, which both protected one of its flanks and ensured that he could be continually resupplied by his fleet.
 Muslim skirmishers tried but were unable to disrupt the march.